 Charlie likes the teacher's attention, so [he raises his hand constantly.]

-A nonfinite clause is one that includes a secondary verb (a verb not inflected for tense, person or number.)
-The verb form is infinitival, gerundial or past participial verb form) — and occasionally a subject (e.g., his, him for).
+A nonfinite clause includes a secondary verb — a verb not inflected for tense, person or number (e.g., infinitival, gerundial or past participial verb form) — and occasionally a subject (e.g., his, him for).
 A nonfinite clause is a dependent clause, which functions as part of a sentence such as a subject, a verbal complement ("object"), a prepositional complement ("object"), or a noun complement (modifier).

 To [speak in class] is encouraged.